Resources

 Use this plan for your daily Bible reading.

-Download the 2023 PDF reading plan here.
+Download the 2024-2025 PDF reading plan here.

 Weekly Sermon Discussion Questions

-Monthly Scripture Memorization
+Monthly Scripture Memorization:

 Stay Connected